spine-tools/SpineOpt.jl/README.md

 #### Problem

-With Julia 1.5.3 on Windows, installation fails with one of the following messages (or similar):
+Using Julia 1.5.3 on Windows, installation fails with one of the following messages (or similar):

 ```julia
 julia>  pkg"add SpineOpt"